Is Your Kitchen as Clean as it Should Be?

 - Keep your BBQ clean – Charred food particles stuck in grills and racks can become a breeding ground for bacteria, so keeping ovens and BBQs clean will ensure a safe cooking environment and will help your food taste better too.

-Food hygiene in the home is particularly important during the summer months, when levels of food poisoning soar.
-In fact there are around 120,000 extra cases of illness recorded across the UK when the weather is warmest.
-To keep your oven and BBQ looking and cooking at their best, give us a call now on 0800 840 7127!
+Food hygiene in the home is particularly important during the summer months when levels of food poisoning soar.
+In fact, there are around 120,000 extra cases of illness recorded across the UK when the weather is warmest.
+To keep your oven and BBQ looking and cooking at their best, call us on 0800 840 7127 or complete our online form!